junxit/us-congress-bills-117/bill.md

 ## § 15.
 Possible definitions of certain terms relating to educational assistance

-Not later than 180 days after the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to the Committees on Veterans’ Affairs of the Senate and House of Representatives a report containing possible definitions of the Secretary for each of the following terms:
+Not later than 180 days after the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans' Affairs of the House of Representatives a report containing possible definitions of the Secretary for each of the following terms:

 - **(1)** Student services.
 - **(2)** Marketing.
 - **(3)** Classroom instruction.

 ## § 16.
-Department of Veterans Affairs loan fees
+Extension of certain limits on payments of pension

-The loan fee table in section 3729(b)(2) of title 38, United States Code, is amended by striking “January 14, 2031” each place it appears and inserting “January 19, 2031”.
+Section 5503(d)(7) of title 38, United States Code, is amended by striking “October 30, 2028” and inserting “November 30, 2031”.

 ## § 17.
 Termination of certain consumer contracts by servicemembers and dependents who enter into contracts after receiving military orders for permanent change of station but then receive stop movement orders due to an emergency situation